 YMCA of the Rockies strives to promote recreation and activity for our guests to come together.
 Thus, the majority of our cabins and lodge rooms do not have TVs.
 Vacation homes are the only lodging option with TVs.
 Free wi-fi is available throughout the property.

-Yes, pack ‘n plays are available and free to rent.
-Requests for pack ‘n plays must be made at time of reservation.
+Yes, pack ‘n plays and high chairs are available and free to rent.
+Requests must be made at time of reservation.

-Cabins at the YMCA of the Rockies have a limited number of grills available upon request.
+Cabins at the YMCA of the Rockies include grills upon request.
 We ask guests not to bring their grills as a safety precaution.
-You can arrange to rent a gas grill through our conference department 870-586-3341 ext 1021.
+You can arrange to rent a gas grill through our conference department 970-586-3341 ext 0.
 Small gas grills cost $30 for 4 hours of use or $60 for 24 hours.
 Make sure to call ahead of time, as we have limited numbers of gas grills available.
 You may bring your own propane (only) grill.
 Under certain fire bans, the usage of gas grills may be restricted or not allowed.
 For current fire ban information, please visit our activities page.